-Pluralsight currently offers various ethical hacking courses geared toward the 312-50 exam.
-With a monthly subscription, you get access to all these courses plus everything else in Pluralsight's training library.
-Through Pluralsight's ethical hacking courses, IT professionals learn about session hijacking, reconnaissance and footprinting, SQL injection, enumeration, social engineering, and how to hack web servers, applications and mobile platforms.
+Pluralsight currently offers an ethical-hacking learning path geared toward the 312-50 exam.
+With a monthly subscription, you get access to all of these courses, plus everything else in Pluralsight’s training library.
+Through Pluralsight’s learning path, students can prepare for all of the domains covered in the CEH exam.

-Kaplan IT Training offers a practice exam for the CEH 312-50 certification that includes several sets of exam-like questions, custom quizzes, flashcards and more.
-An exam prep subscription for 180 days costs $149 and allows candidates access to online study materials, as well as the ability to download the materials for offline study.
-Backed by its "pass the first time" guarantee, Kaplan IT is so confident that this practice exam will prepare you for the CEH that it will refund its practice test costs if you don't pass.
+CyberVista offers a practice exam for the CEH 312-50 certification that includes several sets of exam-like questions, custom quizzes, flash cards and more.
+An exam prep subscription for 180 days costs $149 and gives candidates access to online study materials, as well as the ability to download the materials for offline study.
+Backed by its “pass guarantee,” CyberVista is so confident its practice exam will prepare you for the CEH exam that the company will refund its practice test costs if you don’t pass.

-The Certified Information Security Manager (CISM) is a top credential for IT professionals responsible for managing, developing and overseeing information security systems in enterprise-level applications, or for developing best organizational security practices.
+The CISM certification is a top credential for IT professionals who are responsible for managing, developing and overseeing information security systems in enterprise-level applications or for developing organizational security best practices.
 The CISM credential was introduced to security professionals in 2003 by the Information Systems Audit and Control Association (ISACA).

-ISACA's organizational goals are specifically geared toward IT professionals interested in the highest quality standards with respect to audit, control and security of information systems.
+ISACA’s organizational goals are specifically geared toward IT professionals who are interested in the highest-quality standards with respect to the auditing, control and security of information systems.
 The CISM credential targets the needs of IT security professionals with enterprise-level security management responsibilities.
 Credential holders possess advanced and proven skills in security risk management, program development and management, governance, and incident management and response.

-Holders of the CISM credential, which is designed for experienced security professionals, must agree to ISACA's code of ethics, pass a comprehensive examination, possess at least five years of security experience (three of which must have been in information security management in three or more of the job practice analysis areas,) comply with the organization's continuing education policy and submit a written application.
-Some combinations of education and experience may be substituted for the experience requirement.
+Holders of the CISM credential, which is designed for experienced security professionals, must agree to ISACA’s code of ethics, pass a comprehensive examination, possess at least five years of experience in information security management, comply with the organization’s continuing education policy and submit a written application.
+Some combinations of education and experience may be substituted for the full experience requirement.

-The CISM credential is valid for three years, and credential holders must pay an annual maintenance fee of $45 (ISACA members) or $85 (nonmembers.)
+The CISM credential is valid for three years, and credential holders must pay an annual maintenance fee of $45 (ISACA members) or $85 (nonmembers).
 Credential holders are also required to obtain a minimum of 120 continuing professional education (CPE) credits over the three-year term to maintain the credential.
-At least 20 CPEs must be earned every year.
+At least 20 CPE credits must be earned every year.